ReDI-School/intro-java/exercises/simple_methods.md

 ## findClosestDivisbleNumber

-Write a method `public static int findClosestDivisibleNumber(int number, int divisor)` which finds the number which is divisible by another number and which is closest to another given number
+Write a method `public static int findClosestDivisibleNumber(int number, int divisor)` which finds the number which is divisible by another number and which is closest to another given number.

 E.g.: